Pash10g/stitch-blockchain/README.md

 ```
 4. Create a mongodb readWrite user on databases: `transactions`,`assets`.
 Verify that the cluster name in the imported application is associated with your cluster name.
-5. Edit the `main.js` file with the MongoDB credentials created in step 1 and the correct connection string for your Atlas cluster/ Stitch appId.
-Run the production of the blocks and Spin as many nodes as you see fit.
+5. Edit the `main.js` file with the MongoDB credentials created in step 4 and the correct connection string for your Atlas cluster/ Stitch appId.
+Run the production of the blocks and Spin as many nodes as you see fit (Remember to [whitelist](https://docs.atlas.mongodb.com/security-whitelist/) your nodes IP's to the Atlas cluster).
 Remember they are scalable:
 ```
 npm install
 node main.js
 ```
-6. Create a stitch email/password credentials through Authentication tab.
-Make sure that you update "values" stitch entry named `ipstack_access_token` with value that equals to the `ipstack` access token you have.
+6. Create a stitch email/password [credentials](https://docs.mongodb.com/stitch/authentication/userpass/) through Authentication tab.
+Make sure that you update ["values" stitch entry](https://docs.mongodb.com/stitch/reference/values/) named `ipstack_access_token` with value that equals to the `ipstack` access token you have.
 7. Edit the dummy `stitch-blockchain/app.js` application  with your stitch <appId>, edit `stitch-blockchain/mobileendpoint.html` and replace <accessToken> with your mapbox token.
 8. Open the application `stitch-blockchain/mobileendppoint.html` and input the credentials created in step 6.
 The blockchain should now work.